NLeSC/eEcology-script-wrapper/docs/script_requirements.rst

 * The script should start with a function which takes only **strings as arguments**.
 The reason is that the script will be compiled and started from command-line.
 The arguments can be converted to Matlab native variables using ``val = eval(valAsStr)``.
 * Use the **OpenEarth PostgreSQL library** to perform database queries.
 For more information see https://services.e-ecology.sara.nl/redmine/projects/uvagps/wiki/Matlab_with_OpenEarth
 * Standard out and error are saved as ``stdout.txt`` and ``stderr.txt`` resp.
-* Script will be run inside a directory so any generated output file should have no directory prefixed to it.
+* Script will be run inside the result directory so any generated output file should have no directory prefixed to it.
 * Do not use hardcoded absolute paths in script, as the machine where it is compiled or being run may not have those paths.
+* The script must be compiled for Linux so it can be run without a Matlab installation, to compile some information is required:

+  * The version of Matlab
+  * Required toolboxes
+  * Additional Matlab files needed to run script.

 Example Matlab script to find number of timepoints of a tracker in a certain date range: